idaholab/TMAP8/doc/content/verification_and_validation/ver-1dc.md

 ## Test Description

-This verification problem is taken from [!cite](ambrosek2008verification) and builds on the capabilities verified in [ver-1d](ver-1d.md) for a breakthrough problem where diffusion and trapping are the rate limiting processes.
+This verification problem is taken from [!cite](ambrosek2008verification) and builds on the capabilities verified in [ver-1d](ver-1d.md).
+However, in the current case, there are three different types of traps.
 This case is simulated in [/ver-1dc.i].

-This problem models permeation through a membrane with a constant source in which three traps are operative.
+This problem models permeation through a membrane with a constant source in which three trap populations are present.
 We solve the following equations

 \begin{equation}
     \label{eqn:diffusion_mobile}